 Law reports contain details of rulings of national and international courts, generally including a full transcript of the judgment.
-For the UK, reports fall into one of two types:

 Prior to 1865, domestic law report publishing was not centrally co-ordinated.
 You'll find the majority of law reports from this early period reproduced in the Library's volumes of the English Reports.
 Use the indexes to this series to determine which volume of the reports to consult for a particular case.

 The majority of law cases are not reported, as they do not establish or clarify a point of law.
 Unreported cases (those not published in a law report series) may be held in transcript form held by the court or tribunal involved.
 These are usually obtainable for a fee, either from the court or the shorthand writers attached to the court.

 If you do not have a law report citation for a case, you can use the print volumes of the Library's Current Law Case Citator to search for citations to reported cases.

 If you do not recognise the law report series referenced in the citation, use a legal abbreviations index, such as the online Cardiff Index to Legal Abbreviations, to determine its full title.
 Finally, search the Enterprise catalogue by the full title of the law report series to obtain its location.
 For example:

 Most UK-published law reports are available online in full-text on one or more of the following Library databases:

 It is recommended to search the vLexJustis database by the name or citation for a UK case to get details of the available reports for the case, with direct full-text links through to reports on the Library's subscription databases and free Web content.